 The greens range in size from huge to about average and have minor slope and undulation.
-They held the ball well, were about average speed (they are kept at a 9 to 10), very true, and relatively easy to read.
-The majority of the greens were in above average condition however some had some damaged spots, but nothing that will cause you putting problems.
+They held the ball well, run a little fast (they are kept at a 9 to 10) but true, and they are relatively easy to read.
+The majority of the greens were in above average condition.
+The last played in February they were dormant but overseeded and int great shape.
 The fringe is wide - 5 to 6 feet - and puttable.

 Bottom line - a very good course with great conditions and an excellent value.
 One of the best munis in Texas.

 Rates: $41.00 to $53.00

-The pro shop is well stocked with all the basics, the grill serves an excellent burger, and the practice facility is ok.
+The pro shop is very well stocked with all the basics, the grill serves an excellent burger, and the practice facility is ok.
 All of the bathrooms have recently renovated and a new pavilion has been built.